Special offer

 Types of accountants

 Accountants can work in a variety of settings.
-The skills your accountant needs to perform their job well depends on the type of accounting the job requires.
+The skills an accountant needs to perform their job well can depend on the type of accounting the role requires.
 Here are the most common types of accountants and the environments in which they work:

-• Public: Public accountants work for an accounting company and take on clients, which could be either individuals or companies.
+• Public: Public accountants work for an accounting firm and take on clients, which can be individuals or companies.

 • Private: Private accountants work in-house for a single company or corporation.